-218th Maneuver Enhancement Brigade holds Change of Command Ceremony at The Citadel
+218th Maneuver Enhancement Brigade holds change of command ceremony at The Citadel

 |0

-This work, 218th Maneuver Enhancement Brigade holds Change of Command Ceremony at The Citadel [Image 5 of 5], by SFC Kimberly Calkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 218th Maneuver Enhancement Brigade holds change of command ceremony at The Citadel, by SFC Kimberly Calkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-218th Maneuver Enhancement Brigade holds change of command ceremony at The Citadel

 LEAVE A COMMENT